lunarjournal/research/software/README.md

 Firstly enable developer mode within chrome by navigating to `chrome://extensions` and clicking on the 'Developer Mode' checkbox.

-Then select the 'Load unpacked' button within the same view and select the folder `/Software/Browser` Extension.
+Then select the 'Load unpacked' button within the same view and select the folder `/Software/browser`.

 Finally note the extension `ID` as this is an important parameter that is required for the installation of the native host.